vLeov/php-chess/docs/play-chess.md

 ```text
 1.d4 Nf6 2.c4 c5 3.d5 e6 4.Nc3 exd5 5.cxd5 d6 6.e4 g6 7.Nf3 Bg7 8.h3
 ```

-As you can see, Stockfish responds with 8.h3.

 🎉 Can you beat the computer?
 Keep it up!